betadots/hdm/README.md

 - STart the fake puppetdb process (if configured in hdm.yml) `./bin/fake_puppet_db &`
 - Use your browser to open http://localhost:3000

+- In case of layout errors: `bundle exec rails tmp:clear`

 You can reset your database anytime with a `rails db:reset`.

 The example development puppet configuration can be found in the directory